The Land & then Building on it

 Sanborn Fire Insurance & Google Maps

-The Google Map Viewer (2007- present) is great historical tool on the changes to a particular area of interest for real estate research and documentation The viewer can be located if you
+The Google Maps (2007- present) is great historical tool on the changes to a particular area of interest for real estate research and documentation.
+The viewer can be located if you

 float the cursor over the top left area of the Google map.
 Within the black rectangular

-area is a small clock icon that will expand into a timeline that begins in
+area on the top left of your screen is a small clock icon that will expand into a timeline.

 most of Lake View is in the 44th as of 2020

-and a smaller section is in the 34th
+and a southwestern section is in the 32nd ** 47th & 32nd ward not listed

 Important Note: